petershin/liferay-learn/docs/analytics-cloud/latest/en/apis/exporting-data.md

 ---
 # Exporting Data

 Various analytics data can be accessed through the [Sites dashboard](../touchpoints/sites-dashboard.md) and the [Individuals dashboard](../people/individuals/individuals-dashboard.md).
 Analytics data can also be fetched and exported using Analytics Cloud's APIs.
-Specifically, you can fetch event data, individual data, segment data, or page data.
+Specifically, you can fetch event data, identity data, individual data, membership data, page data, or segment data.

 ## Requesting a Data Export